cfaulkner985/poster-king/README.md

 Every page - except the home page - features its own hero image at the top, detailing a drawing or painting by the artist, or in the case of the about page, a photo of the artist in her studio.
 The purpose of the hero image is to grab attention and give a positive emotional response to the user.

-### Posters detail page
+### Product detail page
-The poster page detail features an image of the poster which is increased to a larger image so user can see it in more detail.
+The product detail page features an image of the poster which is increased to a larger image so user can see it in more detail.
 To the right of the image are the details relating to the poster.
 On the top is the name of the poster, below that is the price of the poster, below that is the category is which the poster belongs to and below that is the rating of the poster.
 Below this is a description of the event in which the poster belongs to.
 It details date, location, matches relating to the poster.

 It also has a quantity selector which allows the user to go up and down in quantity depending on how many the user wants.
 The minus sign will decrease the quantity and the plus sign will increase the quantity.